Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-defined on a domain $\Omega\subset\mathbb{R}^{m}$ where $\mathbb{F}:X\to Y$ is defined between Hilbert spaces $X$ and $Y$ with norms $\|\cdot\|_{X}$, $\|\cdot\|_{Y}$, respectively.
-In particular, we assume that $X$ is a closed subset of a Sobolev space $H^{s}(\Omega)$ and $Y$ is a closed subset of $L^{2}(\Omega)$ (or $H^{s}(\Omega)$ in the weak formulation setting).
+In this paper, we present a novel Fourier spectral method, to prove (constructively) existence of strong solutions for a wide class of autonomous semi-linear Partial Differential Equations (PDEs) defined on $\mathbb{R}^{m}$, possibly with extra equations, such as eigenvalue problems.
+More specifically, this paper focuses on solutions vanishing at infinity (sometimes referred as localized states).
+In particular, we develop tools to build an approximate inverse for the linearization of semi-linear PDE operators around an approximate solution.
+Moreover, the precision of the approximation can be verified rigorously on the computer.
+We present the method theoretically in a general framework and we provide tools for the numerical computations of the required bounds.
+More specifically, given a domain $\Omega \subset \R^m$, the autonomous semi-linear PDEs on $\Omega$ we consider may be written as where $\mathbb{F}:X\to Y$ is smooth and defined between Hilbert spaces $X$ and $Y$ with norms $\|\cdot\|_{X}$, $\|\cdot\|_{Y}$, respectively. $\mathbb{L}$ is defined to be the linear part of $\mathbb{F}$ and $\mathbb{G}$ is the nonlinear part.
+Moreover, we assume that $X$ is a closed subset of a Sobolev space $H^{s}(\Omega)$ and $Y$ is a closed subset of $L^{2}(\Omega)$ (or $H^{s}(\Omega)$ in the weak formulation setting).
 Moreover, $X$ and $Y$ take into account the boundary conditions and any possible symmetries the problem may possess.
 This set up is natural if one is looking for strong solutions of a given PDE.
-The use of computer-assisted proofs is motivated by the fact that constructively proving existence of solutions of semi-linear PDEs is a notoriously nontrivial.
+The use of computer-assisted proofs is motivated by the fact that constructively proving existence of solutions of semi-linear PDEs is notoriously nontrivial.
 While non-constructive existence results for weak and strong solutions are vast and numerous, the results and available techniques are seldom if one is interested in quantitative explicit results regarding the solutions (e.g. their shape, their specific location in the function space, the number of oscillations, etc).
-This is perhaps not surprising, as PDEs are often nonlinear and their solutions live in infinite dimensional function spaces.
-As a consequence of these hurdles and with the recent increase in computing power, computer-assisted proofs (CAPs) in nonlinear analysis have recently become a popular tool for the rigorous computation of solutions of nonlinear equations.
+This is perhaps not surprising, as PDEs are often nonlinear and defined on infinite dimensional function spaces.
+As a consequence of these hurdles and with the recent increase in computing power, computer-assisted proofs (CAPs) in nonlinear analysis have become a popular tool for the rigorous computation of solutions of nonlinear equations.
 From the early pioneering work on the Feigenbaum conjectures \cite{MR648529}, to the existence of chaos and global attractor in the Lorenz equations \cite{MR1276767,MR1701385,MR1870856}, to the more recent works on Wright's conjecture \cite{MR3779642}, chaos in the Kuramoto-Sivashinsky PDE \cite{MR4113209}, 3D gyroids patterns in materials \cite{jb_stationnary_states}, periodic orbits in Navier-Stokes \cite{periodic_navier_spontaneous}, blowup in 3D Euler \cite{blowup_3D_Euler} and imploding solutions for 3D compressible fluids \cite{imploding_sols_3D_fluids}, the role of CAPs has become increasingly present in the analysis of ordinary differential equations, dynamical systems and PDEs.
 We refer the interested reader to the book \cite{plum_numerical_verif} and the survey papers \cite{MR1849323,MR1420838,MR3444942,MR3990999} for further details.